geekcell/php-ddd/README.md

 ## Installation

-To use this bundle, require it in Composer
+To use this package, require it in Composer

 ```bash
 composer require geekcell/ddd